Exploring the connection between compact object mergers and fast X-ray transients: The cases of LXT 240402A and EP250207b: Discussion

-Given the long duration of the X-ray prompt phase, the absence of a simultaneous short GRB, and the lack of an unambiguous kilonova signal, we broaden our progenitor search.
-Mergers of WDs with another compact-object, either a NS or a stellar mass BH, are a plausible alternative pathway to long duration GRBs and FXRTs \citep[e.g.,][]{Fryer1999,King2007,Fernandez2019,Yang2022,Lloyd2024}.
-When the WD is tidally disrupted, it feeds a massive accretion disk which then launches the outflow powering the high-energy outburst \citep[e.g.,][]{King2007,Margalit2016}.
-The engine timescale is set by the relatively extended WD-fed disk, so the prompt emission can display longer durations than a typical short GRB and modest isotropic energies compared to classical collapsar-driven long GRBs.
-Host demographics should trace older stellar populations and permit sizable offsets from galaxy light \citep{Toonen2018}, in agreement with the observations of EP250702b.
+Mergers of WDs with another compact-object, either an NS or a massive BH, are a plausible alternative pathway to long duration GRBs and FXRTs \citep[e.g.][]{Fryer1999,King2007,Fernandez2019,Yang2022,Lloyd2024}.
+When the WD is tidally disrupted, it feeds a massive accretion disc which then launches the outflow powering the high-energy outburst \citep[e.g.][]{King2007,Margalit2016}.
+Host demographics should trace older stellar populations and permit sizeable offsets from galaxy light \citep{Toonen2018}, in agreement with the observations of EP250702b.

+The engine timescale is set by the relatively extended WD-fed disc, so the prompt emission can display longer durations than a typical short GRB and modest isotropic energies compared to classical collapsar-driven long GRBs.
+The characteristic timescales expected for WD-BH systems, however, are orders of magnitude longer \citep{MacLeod2014,Ioka2016} than the minute-scale duration observed in these FXRTs.
+This discrepancy in timescales makes WD-BH mergers an unlikely progenitor for LXT~240402A and EP250207b.

-Typical ejecta masses $M_{\rm ej}\sim10^{-3}$–$10^{-1}\,M_\odot$ and velocities $v\sim0.03$–$0.2c$ are expected, while the outflow composition ranges from Fe-group elements in wind ejecta to more neutron–rich material in tidal tails \citep{Fernandez2019}.
+In the case of a WD-NS merger, typical ejecta masses $M_{\rm ej}\!\approx\!10^{-3}$–$10^{-1}\,M_\odot$ and velocities $v\!\approx\!0.03$–$0.2 c$ are expected, while the outflow composition ranges from Fe-group elements in wind ejecta to more neutron–rich material in tidal tails \citep{Fernandez2019}.
 These outflows power thermal supernova-like counterparts which are dimmer and faster evolving than Type Ia SNe, and bluer than kilonovae \citep{Fernandez2019, Zenati2020,Kaltenborn2023}.
 These transients may be followed by a longer-lasting ($\sim$month-long) tail of red emission \citep{Zenati2020}.

 Figure~\ref{fig:hemwceew} compares our constraints with the models of \citet{Kaltenborn2023} at 5.7 d (solid lines) and 8.7 d (dashed lines) for two distinct setup.
 The predicted transients are brighter and bluer than our data at comparable epochs and overpredict the flux in the optical bands.
-Barring extreme assumptions (e.g., substantial host obscuration and low ejecta mass), these comparisons disfavor a WD–NS merger as the progenitor of EP250207b.
+Barring extreme assumptions (e.g. substantial host obscuration and low ejecta mass), these comparisons disfavour a WD–NS merger as the progenitor of EP250207b.